Robust Detection of Planted Subgraphs in Semi-Random Models: Main Results

 \subsection{Statistical limits}

-In this subsection, we establish the statistical limits, setting aside computational considerations, stating with information-theoretic lower bounds. \paragraph{Lower bounds.} We have with the following impossibility result for graphs with sub-logarithmic maximum density. \begin{theorem} Consider the detection problem in \eqref{eqn:decMain}, for any fixed pair of edge probabilities $(p,q)$.
-Then, for any sequence of planted subgraphs $\Gamma$ such that,
+In this subsection, we establish the statistical limits, setting aside computational considerations, starting with the information-theoretic lower bounds. \paragraph{Lower bounds.} We have with the following impossibility result. \begin{theorem} Consider the detection problem in \eqref{eqn:decMain}, for any fixed pair of edge probabilities $(p,q)$ independent of $n$.
+Then: \begin{enumerate} \item For any sequence of planted subgraphs $\Gamma$ such that,